Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 generate x ray linkedin recruitem

-To use Recruit’em, you just need to fill in the information that you want to search for in the fields provided, and then click on the “Search” button.
-Recruit’em will generate a search query for you and open it in a new tab on Google.
+To use Recruit’em, fill in the information you want to search for in the fields provided and then click the “Search” button.

 linkedin x ray search results recruitem